Classic Albums - Van Halen

 In this course, LickLibrary veteran, Jamie Humphries walks you through the many highlights of each song from the heavy metal icons one phrase at a time, including all of Eddie Van Halen’s legendary guitar parts from the tracks; “Runnin’ With the Devil,” “Atomic Punk and the iconic solo for, “Eruption.”
 A must-have for all Van Halen fans, get your tapping finger ready for this incredible guitar lesson course!

-In this article, we'll analyze each song on the album from a guitarist's point of view, focusing on guitar scales, solos, and techniques employed by the band's iconic lead guitarist, Eddie Van Halen.
+In this article, we'll analyse each song on the album from a guitarist's point of view, focusing on guitar scales, solos, and techniques employed by the band's iconic lead guitarist, Eddie Van Halen.

 Runnin' with the Devil